Bicycle Network: Metro Routes

 Bicycle Network has submitted a breakdown of the challenges to achieve the Box Hill to Ringwood link as illustrated below.

 You can help to remind the Minister that bikes need to be included in the design and funding of these projects along this corridor to ensure the connection can become a reality.
 Remember, being positive will help the cause.

 Coalition fires first election volley for bikes

 3 November 2010.
 The Liberal National Coalition has pledged $5 million towards the 10 kilometre bike path to run from Box Hill to Ringwood.

 The rail trail for most of its length runs alongside the Lilydale and Belgrave railway lines, and will provide a safe and convenient pathway for local trips, for longer distance commuting and for recreational riding.

-With two Central Activity Districts at either end, this project makes sound economic sense and has been high on Bicycle Network Victoria's priority list.
+With two Central Activity Districts at either end, this project makes sound economic sense and has been high on Bicycle Network's priority list.

 The Coalition's support for the Rail Trail was announced by the Shadow Minister for Sport and Recreation, Hugh Delahunty.